projectralph/projectralph/README.md

 - 🔭 I’m currently working on react projects!

+- 👯 I’m looking to collaborate with other developers

+- 🌱 I’m currently learning ways to be a better developer

 - ⚡ Fun facts: I'm an competitive powerlifter🏋️‍♂️ and a digital nomad🌏

-- 👯 I’m looking to collaborate with other developers

-- 🌱 I’m currently learning ways to be a better developer.

 - 📫 How to reach me **villalugo96@gmail.com**